 Renault expects most Zoe customers will go for the new, more powerful motor.
 Dubbed ‘R135’, it makes the equivalent of 134bhp and 181lb ft.
 From 0-30mph the R135 is precious little quicker than the R110, which is carried over from the old Zoe unchanged (3.6 plays 3.9 seconds).
 But it’s around two seconds faster from 0-62mph, and the same again from 50 to 75mph.

 The Zoe rides pretty well given its titchy dimensions.
 Things can get a bit bobbly over really broken surfaces, but for the most part it’s soft and forgiving enough.
 At least around town – it’s less good on quicker roads, but still by no means uncomfortable.
 More sound deadening has been added, so now the Zoe is quieter than ever, and the new front seats are comfortable if a bit flat.
-Long journeys are no trouble - I’m 6ft and emerged after a couple of hours driving no grumpier than when I got in.
+Long journeys are no trouble.

 Is it fun?
 Not in a “this thing handles better than a Ford Fiesta ST” kind of way, but yes, there is fun to be had here.
 Mostly in town - squirting between sets of traffic lights and blatting your way through side streets avoiding tailbacks.
-This is probably the most fun you can have driving in built-up areas - right size, right powertrain, right performance.
-Now the Zoe’s got more power there’s fun to be had out of town too – the steering is light and fluffy but pretty accurate, and despite a hefty kerbweight (1502kg, 326 of which is battery.
-That’s more than a Focus ST) it’s quite agile.
+This is probably the most fun you can have driving in built-up areas; it’s the right size, right powertrain and right performance.
+Now the Zoe’s got more power there’s fun to be had out of town too – the steering is light and fluffy but pretty accurate, and despite a hefty kerb weight (1502kg, 326 of which is battery) it’s quite agile.